RepRapLtd/Electric3DPrinter/README.md

 I have written a Python wrapper for the C++ partial-differential-equation solver that works out the printed shapes.
 It's in the Software/GAN directory of this repository.

 What it does is to generate a list of pairs of electrodes on the cylindrical boundary of the reaction vessel of the Electric 3D Printer and then assign random voltages to each pair.
 These are then fed into the solver, and the output of that is read back into the Python program to be subjected to the marching cubes algorithm to see what the pattern prints.
+The system now uses the standard Python version of marching cubes, **import mcubes**, to generate the shapes from the charge integrals, which works a lot better, incidentally.

 Here is an example of the sort of thing that results; a lumpy cylinder:

 ![lumpy-cylinder](https://github.com/RepRapLtd/Electric3DPrinter/blob/main/Pix/lumpy.png)